JohnCoene/javascript-for-r/_book/3-23-htmlwidgets-peity.md

 $(el).peity(x.type, x.options)
 ```

 This makes (nearly) all of the functionalities of peity.js available from R. Below we use `htmltools::browsable` to create multiple widgets at once, the function only accepts a single value, so the charts are wrapped in an `htmltools::tagList`.
-Let us explain those in reverse order, `tagList` accepts a group of tags or valid HTML outputs like htmlwidgets and wraps them into one, it is necessary here because the function `browsable` only accepts one value.
+Let us explain those in reverse order, `tagList` accepts a group of tags or valid HTML\index{HTML} outputs like htmlwidgets\index{htmlwidgets} and wraps them into one, it is necessary here because the function `browsable` only accepts one value.
 Typically htmltools tags are just printed in the console; here we need them to be opened in the browser instead.
 Remember to run `devtools::load_all` so you can run the `peity` function we just wrote.

 ```r
 library(htmltools)